 Want to include religious instruction in your curriculum.

 Want to be responsible for establishing schedules and deadlines, and set the pace for your child’s instruction.

 Want to be your child’s primary teacher, or appoint your child’s primary teacher, without regard to state certification.

 Want to establish your own learning goals and develop and carry out your own assessments.

 1. Decide which virtual charter school you want your child to attend.
-Each virtual charter school is “authorized” by a specific school district, and you will need to know the authorizing school district for the virtual charter school you choose.
-You can find this information by reviewing the virtual charter schools operating in the 2016-17 school year.
+Each virtual charter school is part of a school district, and you will need to know the district for the virtual charter school you choose.
+You can find this information by reviewing information for the virtual charter schools operating in the 2017-18 school year.

-2. If you choose a school that is authorized by your resident school district, contact your resident school district to learn how to enroll your child in the virtual charter school.
-If you choose a school that is not authorized by your resident school district, your child will need to apply to the authorizing school district through the open enrollment process (see next step).
+2. If you choose a school in your resident school district, contact your resident school district to learn how to enroll your child in the virtual charter school.
+If you choose a school that is not in your resident school district, your child will need to apply to the authorizing school district through the open enrollment process (see next step).

 3. Be sure to fully complete the virtual charter school pages of the open enrollment application correctly.
 The open enrollment application can be found on the open enrollment forms webpage.

 The VCS Open Enrollment Registration Letter and Q&A –January 2018 contains information about open enrollment and the requirement for open enrolled students to physically attend school in the nonresident school district, except for those attending virtual charter schools.

 To be listed on the open enrollment application as a virtual charter school, a school district must identify the school as a virtual charter school using the the 2017-18 VCS Open Enrollment Identification Form.This form need only be filed once, not annually.
 In this form a district certifies that the school meets the requirements of a virtual charter school.

 The Online and Blended Learning Guide is a resource for learning about the various forms of online learning and options available for families, schools, and educators.